 Open submission system & registration

-Final paper submission
+Final and full paper submission

 - 1 social event